fluidself/fluidself.org/_books/business/letters-from-a-self-made-merchant-to-his-son.md

 When you're through sizing up the other fellow, it's a good thing to step back from yourself and see how you look.
 Then add fifty per cent. to your estimate of your neighbor for virtues that you can't see, and deduct fifty per cent. from yourself for faults that you've missed in your inventory, and you'll have a pretty accurate result.

-There are two things you never want to pay any attention to--abuse and flattery.
+There are two things you never want to pay any attention to—abuse and flattery.
 The first can't harm you and the second can't help you.